Visit the Galleries

 Manchester, NH is a growing city with a population of more than 100,000.
 Manchester is easily accessible by car, plane or bus.
 Great restaurants, a growing arts and culture community, talented sports teams and excellent entertainment venues have transformed Manchester, NH into an exciting destination.
-Manchester boasts the largest civic arena in the state, the 10,000 seat Verizon Wireless Arena.
-The Arena hosts concerts and trade shows, and is home to the Manchester Monarchs hockey team, the AHL affiliate of the Los Angeles Kings.
+Manchester boasts the largest civic arena in the state, the 10,000 seat SNHU Arena.
+The Arena hosts concerts and trade shows, and is home to the Manchester Monarchs hockey team, the A H L affiliate of the Los Angeles Kings.

 Cultural entertainment includes live performances at the beautifully restored Palace Theatre where you can catch award-winning national acts along with plays, symphonies and more!
 In addition to the Currier, Manchester is home to a number of other museums including the Millyard Museum, SEE Science Center, Manchester Historic Association, Amoskeag Fishways and NH FIRST.